jpverkamp/blog/content/programming/advent-of-code/2016/2016-12-15-capsule-dropper.md

 <!--more-->

 Not much to say about this one.
 Load the disks and then check each disk.
-The most interesting part is using {{< wikipedia "modular arithmetic" >}} so that you don't have to actually determine the current position--just check if it's 0.
+The most interesting part is using [[wiki:modular arithmetic]]() so that you don't have to actually determine the current position--just check if it's 0.

 ```python
 discs = []